-The most congested section of the Newell and area of highest through traffic impact on the urban environment, is between the low level bridge and Bourke Street.
+The most congested section of the New ell Highway and area of highest through traffic impact on the urban environment are between the low level bridge and Bourke Street.

-The opportunity to remedy this situation, which can be expected to worsen with time, is to plan for the Newell ultimately to be re-routed northward from the bridge along the edge of the flood plan to align with and connect to Brisbane Street at its intersection with Myall Street.
+The opportunity to remedy this situation, which can be expected to worsen with time, is to plan for the New ell Highway ultimately to be re-routed north-ward from the bridge along the edge of the flood plan to align with and connect to Brisbane Street at its intersection with Myall Street.